Music of the Democratic Republic of the Congo: Big bands

 TPOK Jazz (left) and African Jazz (right) stand out as the most influential and prominent big bands in the history of Congolese popular music.

-During the 1960 Round Table Conference in Brussels, convened to determine the political future of the Belgian Congo, Congolese nationalist Thomas Kanza arranged for musicians to participate in diplomatic and social functions.
-On 27 January 1960, Joseph Kabasele (known as "Le Grand Kallé") and his band, African Jazz, became the first Congolese musical group and rumba band to perform in Brussels.
-That day, they debuted the Congolese rumba song "Indépendance Cha Cha" at the Hôtel Plaza to mark the formal recognition of the Congo's forthcoming independence, which would be proclaimed on 30 June 1960.
+During the 1960 Round Table Conference in Brussels, which was held to decide the political future of the Belgian Congo, nationalist Thomas Kanza helped arrange for Congolese musicians to take part in official and social events.
+In February 1960, Le Grand Kallé and African Jazz became the first Congolese musical group and rumba band to perform in Brussels.
+They debuted the Congolese rumba song "Indépendance Cha Cha" at the Hôtel Plaza to mark the formal recognition of the Congo's forthcoming independence, which would be proclaimed on 30 June 1960.
 Sung in Lingala, the composition became an anthem for independence movements across Francophone Africa and was widely performed at public celebrations and gatherings.

 Nico Kasanda leading the Orchestre African Fiesta Sukisa.

-Throughout the 1960s, both African Jazz and TPOK Jazz maintained prominence in the Congolese music scene, with TPOK Jazz under Franco Luambo Makiadi ultimately dominating for two decades.
-African Jazz experienced significant internal fractures, beginning in 1963 when its guitarist Nicolas Kasanda, known as Docteur Nico, and his brother Charles Déchaud Mwamba departed following financial disputes.
+Throughout the 1960s, African Jazz and TPOK Jazz maintained prominence in the Congolese music scene, with TPOK Jazz under Franco Luambo ultimately dominating for two decades.
+African Jazz experienced significant internal fractures, beginning in 1963 when its guitarist Nico Kasanda and his brother Charles Déchaud Mwamba departed following financial disputes.
 Although temporarily reconciled in 1961, tensions persisted.
-In 1963, Docteur Nico and vocalist Tabu Ley Rochereau left permanently to form African Fiesta.
+In 1963, Nico Kasanda and vocalist Tabu Ley Rochereau left the band to form African Fiesta.
 Their collaboration dissolved in 1965, leading Tabu Ley to rebrand the band as Orchestre African Fiesta 1966, later Orchestre African Fiesta National Le Peuple, and eventually Orchestre Afrisa International, alongside the creation of his own record label, Flash, which was sometimes called "Editions Flash", "Flash Rochereau Chante", or "Flash Edition Express Rochereau Chante".
-Docteur Nico founded African Fiesta Sukisa.
+Nico Kasanda founded African Fiesta Sukisa.

-Docteur Nico was instrumental in defining the role of the electric guitar in African popular music, pioneering the integration of the mi-solo guitar into Congolese rumba and influencing the development of soukous.
+Nico Kasanda was instrumental in defining the role of the electric guitar in African popular music.
+He helped introduce the mi-solo guitar part into Congolese rumba and influenced the later development of soukous.
 Unlike the two-guitar structure common in Western genres, Congolese dance music employed three guitars: rhythm, mi-solo (half-solo), and lead.
-The mi-solo often carried syncopated ostinatos, or guajeos, complementing the harmonic progression and freeing the lead guitar to perform elaborate melodic lines.
-Dr. Nico's style, characterized by fluid arpeggios, double-stops, rhythmic punctuations, and the use of tremolo and reverb, contrasted with Franco's more traditionalist approach.
-His work earned him the epithet L'Éternel Docteur Nico ("the Eternal Doctor Nico"), and his reputation extended internationally, and American guitarist Jimi Hendrix expressed a desire to meet him during a Paris tour after hearing of his technical mastery.
+The mi-solo often carried syncopated ostinatos, or guajeos, which complements the harmonic progression and freeing the lead guitar to perform elaborate melodic lines.
+Nico's style, characterized by fluid arpeggios, double-stops, rhythmic punctuations, and the use of tremolo and reverb, contrasted with Franco's more traditionalist approach.
+His work earned him the epithet L'Éternel Docteur Nico ("the Eternal Doctor Nico"), and it is reported that American guitarist Jimi Hendrix expressed a desire to meet him after hearing about his technical ability during a visit to Paris.